 Transfer Credits to Bellevue College

-Due to the COVID-19 health crisis and mandated staff reductions in hours, the office is currently experiencing a critical backlog in nearly all areas of work.
-This includes posting of degrees, processing transfer credit reviews, answering tickets and responding to email.
-Please be patient as we work to address your needs quickly as possible.
+Due to the COVID-19 health crisis and mandated staff reductions in hours, the Student Central Offices are currently experiencing a critical backlog in nearly all areas of work.
+Please allow extra time for us to respond.
+Thank you for your patience as we work to address questions or needs as quickly as possible.